 In 1648, Dambach-la-Ville became French following the signature of the Treaty of Westphalia.
 From then on, the town and its surroundings shared the destiny of Alsace.

 The old town of Dambach

 The old town of Dambach-la-Ville is situated within the medieval walls.
 It includes several well-preserved buildings from the Middle-Ages and the Renaissance era.
 The narrow streets are lined with flower-decked half-timbered houses, wrought-iron shop signs and fountains.

 The parish church

-The Saint-Etienne church and its soaring spire was rebuilt in 1865 on the site of a former Baroque church which had been struck by lightning in 1862.
+The Saint-Etienne church and its soaring spire were rebuilt in 1865 on the site of a former Baroque church that had been struck by lightning in 1862.

 The Town-Hall dates from 1547 and was built in the Renaissance style.